gaxler/gaxler/README.md

 I also love systems programming especially the parts that relate to deep learning training infra.
 I mostly work with Python (PyTorch, JAX), love Rust and sometimes work with C/C++ and CUDA.

-## Writing :tomato:

-- [DL Paper Summaries](https://gaxler.github.io/papers/) - A collection of paper summaries in a serachable form.

 ## Coding :olive:

 - [motion transfer](https://github.com/gaxler/transmotion) - Translate motion from videos to still images